kreeben/u-sir/src/Sir/README.md

 # Sir.Core

-Framework for creating read and write data pipelines.
+Framework for modelling read and write data pipelines.

 Useful for when you want to

-- aggregate data from many sources using a single query language
+- aggregate data from many sources
 - dispatch data to many targets
-- understand many formats
+- parse or serve data in multiple formats
+- use one query langue for all data